Life Threatening Health Issues Caused by Your Bad Oral Health

 Aching tooth, bleeding gums or bad breath invariably indicates your poor oral health.
 On the other hand, your oral health is not just about the condition of your teeth and the gums.
 Rather, it reflects your overall physical condition.
 Your mouth is the primary gateway into your body.
 Harmful bacteria from your mouth easily find their way into your body and contribute to more severe health issues.

 Experts from a popular private practice for oral health in London discuss some of the severe health complications that are caused by poor condition of the teeth and the gums.

-- Cardiovascular diseases: Poor oral health is a major reason behind heart diseases.
+- Stained or discoloured teeth: Poor oral health is a major reason behind heart diseases.
 The bacteria that is responsible for your imflamed gums and periodontal gum disease, clogs up your arteries once they manage to get into your bloodstream.
 The medical term for hardening of the arteries is atherosclerosis and it is a serious health condition.
 As a result of this, normal blood flow in your body is hampered, leading to heart blockades and increased chances of a heart attack.
 The condition of Endocarditis develops even when the harmful bacteria from the mouth reach your heart and affect the lining along the organ.

 - Dementia: Your poor dental health is likely to affect your brain.
 The inflamed gums release some substance that is fatal for your brain cells.
 As the brain cells die, memory problems arise.
 Apart from dementia or memory loss, oral health specialists suspect that Alzheimer’s disease also results from gingivitis or gum infection.
 You must immediately book an appointment with your dentist if you experience any first signs of gum diseases, tooth cavity or any other problem.